9643826476/Todos-before-a-release/Google-Summer-of-Code-2018.md

 We have applied: more information on February 12th!

 ## Tips
 We will prefer students who have shown to have the skills needed to contribute to Nextcloud.
-That means - if you've successfully managed to do a junior job, bugfix or other minor change to Nextcloud and have gone through the process of integrating this at least once, we will know you've got a development setup and are capable of working with our process.
+That means - if you've successfully managed to do an issue labeled with [good first issue](https://github.com/nextcloud/server/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) , bugfix or other minor change to Nextcloud and have gone through the process of integrating this at least once, we will know you've got a development setup and are capable of working with our process.
 We thus suggest to get started at https://nextcloud.com/contribute/

 ## Project Ideas
 Here we'd like to put a list of projects we suggest (GSoC projects are restricted to coding):